-Welcome to 8th grade Gifted Language Arts, aka "English 1 Honors."
-This course counts as a year of high school English, but it also incorporates curriculum and material purchased through our Gifted Studies department.
-Therefore, we'll use the newer Collections: 9 and the older, the Elements of Literature, 3rd Course with the PCSB 9th grade curriculum.
+Welcome to 8th grade Gifted Language Arts/English 1 Honors.
+This course counts as one year of high school English and incorporates curriculum specifically designed for gifted students.
+Therefore, we will combine PCS Middle School and High School curriculum for English I Honors, materials purchased through the PCS Gifted Department, and selected beyond-grade-level texts.
+Doing so will ensure the accelerated differentiation of materials, content, and products necessary for our CGS students to actualize their literary and analytical potential.

 Our curriculum is comprised of a variety of "genres" - poetry, epics, novels, short stories, and informational texts.
 Writing skills include organization/focus/purpose, evidence and elaboration, and attention to conventions (spelling, capitalization, punctuation, and sentence structure).
-Presentation skills to include power points, recitation, and debate.